 Tabletop gaming is magical at any age, but perhaps even more so as a bright-eyed child.
-I was introduced to board games early on, thanks to Cluedo at after-school care and a well-battered copy of Monopoly Australian Edition that sat in our family cupboard.
+I was introduced to board games early on, thanks to Cluedo at after-school care, and a well-battered copy of Monopoly Australian Edition that always came out during family game night.
 At the time, I loved the adventures board games took me on, and it’s a passion that’s continued well into adulthood.

 Board games are an opportunity for kids to grow their imagination, to enter new worlds, and to connect with their friends and family.
 It’s a great activity for after school, on weekends, or during the school holidays.
 Board games can be both fun and educational, with many teaching important life skills, like good communication.